BasicAirData/GPSLogger/readme.md

 The app is translated in many languages thanks to the precious collaboration of some willing users around the world.<br>
 Do you want to add a new language to the app?<br>
 Do you want to help us in translations?<br>
-Join us on [Crowdin](https://crowdin.com/project/gpslogger) and help to translate and keep updated the app in your language!
+Join us on [Crowdin](https://crowdin.com/project/gpslogger) and help to translate and keep updated the app in your language!<br>
+You can also subscribe our [Translation & Proofreading issue](https://github.com/BasicAirData/GPSLogger/issues/16) to keep informed on the topic.

 ## Reference documents